-This page describe the configuration options available.
+This page describes the configuration options available.
 These are options for query processing, not for the database layout and storage, which is controlled by store descriptions.

 There is a global context, which is give to each query execution as it is created.
 Modifications to the global context after the query execution is created are not seen by the query execution.
 Modifications to the context of a single query execution do not affect any other query execution nor the global context.